Bachelor's degree: United States

 Many universities and colleges in the United States award bachelor's degrees with Latin honours, usually (in ascending order) cum laude ("with honour/praise"), magna cum laude ("with great honour/praise"), summa cum laude ("with highest honour/praise"), and the occasionally seen maxima cum laude ("with maximal honour/praise").
 Requirements for such notations of honours generally include minimum grade point averages (GPA), with the highest average required for the summa distinction (or maxima, when that distinction is present).
 In the case of some schools, such as Bates College, Carleton College, Colby College, Middlebury College, Guilford College, Franklin College Switzerland, and larger universities like the University of Virginia, Princeton University, North Carolina State University, University of Massachusetts Amherst, a senior thesis for degrees in the humanities or laboratory research for natural science (and sometimes social science) degrees is also required.
 Six notable exceptions are Reed College, Massachusetts Institute of Technology, The Evergreen State College, Sarah Lawrence College, Bard College, and Bennington College, which do not have deans' lists, Latin honours recognitions, or undergraduate honours programs or subjects.

+Starting in 2023, some colleges and universities began offering three-year bachelor's programs.
+As of late 2025, 70 institutions had the programs or planned to.
+A three-year degree could be obtained with additional credits during the regular school year and summer courses.
+Most reduced the number of required credits, identifying the program as "accelerated pathways" on the transcript.
+Reasons for choosing a three-year program include the increasing cost of education, and the desire of students not to take courses they did not need.